reduxjs/redux/docs/advanced/AsyncActions.md

-import thunkMiddleware from 'redux-thunk' import createLogger from 'redux-logger' import { createStore, applyMiddleware } from 'redux' import { selectReddit, fetchPosts } from './actions' import rootReducer from './reducers'
+import thunkMiddleware from 'redux-thunk' import createLogger from 'redux-logger' import { createStore, applyMiddleware } from 'redux' import { selectSubreddit, fetchPosts } from './actions' import rootReducer from './reducers'

 const loggerMiddleware = createLogger()